 existing profile or creates new profiles for unknown identities.
 Moreover, they accumulate customer’s data and gain valuable insights from their browsing styles.
 The system also provides discount coupons from previous purchase history.
 Such coupons and codes further intensify the shopping experience through fashion-forward tips.

-The retail technology integrates online shopping and pickup in-store.
+Retail technology integrates online shopping and pickup in-store.
 The retail tech eliminates the long delivery time and shipping costs.
-Post pandemic, its growth has accelerated.
+Post-pandemic, its growth has accelerated.
 According to Statista, in 2020 U.S. observed growth of 60.4% through Click & Collect Retail Sales.
-The trend in retail offers speed, convenience, and avoids crowds.
+The trend in retail offers speed, and convenience, and avoids crowds.

 The trend in retail has increased sales and maximized online activities.
 It also allows customers to select the time and place to pick up the product.

 Technology retailers use robots for inventory management, product delivery, and warehouse operations.
 These robots deliver items anywhere within the shortest route possible.
-Robots meet the customers, collect information & feedback.
-This retail technology operates as shopping assistants.
+Robots meet the customers, and collect information & feedback.
+This retail technology operates as shopping assistant.
 It provides product recommendations to the customers.

 Technology in retail stores uses Data science to harness the power of data.
-Additionally, it is used to analyze customer sentiments, implement A.R. and price optimization.
-The retail technology also checks sales requirements and stock availability.
+Additionally, it is used to analyze customer sentiments, and implement A.R. and price optimization.
+Retail technology also checks sales requirements and stock availability.

-Social media uses data science to gather customer’s data in bulk.
-Furthermore, it predicts customer’s behavior and is used in fraud detection.
+Social media uses data science to gather customer data in bulk.
+Furthermore, it predicts customer behavior and is used in fraud detection.
 They pass the data to retailers to find retail technology trends.
-Retailers can also offer personalized marketing depending on the customer browsing history.
+Retailers can also offer personalized marketing depending on the customer’s browsing history.

 IoT devices determine in-store analytics, such as monitoring and navigation.
 The integrated GPS sensors also inform about product availability and location.
 Moreover, they track real-time inventory and data audits.

-The tech retail offers different styling ways and provides product recommendations.
-E.g., Rebecca Minkoff installed smart mirrors in fitting rooms.
+Tech retail offers different styling ways and provides product recommendations.
+For example, Rebecca Minkoff installed smart mirrors in fitting rooms.
 Kroger has installed smart shelves.
 They are also integrated with RFID tags.